Introduction

 When to Use MRR vs PLR

 Knowing the difference is one thing.
 Knowing when to use each that’s where smart marketers win.
-Every business hits different stages of growth, and each license shines at a different one.

 When MRR Makes Sense